sl-solution/InMemoryDatasets.jl/docs/src/man/map.md

 ## `map!`

-The Datasets' `map!` function modifies a data set in-place by calling a function on individual values of a column.
+The InMemoryDatasets' `map!` function modifies a data set in-place by calling a function on individual values of a column.
 The syntax for the function is

 > `map!(ds, fun, cols; threads = true)`